Vendor Code of Conduct

 Vendor agrees that:

 - It will review the Informational Policy Concerning False Claims Laws ("Policy") that addresses our role in preventing and detecting health care fraud, waste and abuse.
-The Policy is available online or a copy may be requested by calling Susan Harper, Corporate Compliance Manager, at 314.454.8299.
+The Policy is available online or contact us to email a copy.
 (The Policy is in PDF format and requires Adobe Acrobat Reader.
 If you don't have this software, go to Adobe for a free download.)

 - It is the responsibility of all individuals who work with or provide services to or on behalf of BJC to comply with all federal and state laws and applicable BJC policies and procedures.